Carbonated soda treatment of phytobezoars: Contraindications

 Trichobezoars do not respond to treatment with Coca-Cola but instead this type may have to be surgically removed.
 Persimmon diospyrobezoars sometimes are resistant to Coca-Cola and require a different treatment.
 This can include endoscopic fragmentation and/or surgical approaches especially in urgent cases where the patient exhibits gastrointestinal bleeding.

 Adverse effects and interactions

-Adverse effects have been observed with the use of papain such as gastric ulcer, hyponatremia and oesophageal perforation.
+Adverse effects have been observed with the use of papain, including but not limited to a gastric ulcer, hyponatremia and oesophageal perforation.
 These effects have not been observed with the use of Coca-Cola.
 Glucose levels during the administration of Coca-Cola have not been addressed.

 Pharmacology and interactions

 In addition to Coca-Cola, meat tenderizer has been used to dissolve bezoars of the stomach.
 When treatment with Coca-Cola is combined with endoscopic methods, the success of treatment approaches 90%.
 The mechanism by which Coca-Cola dissolves the bezoar is based upon its low pH, CO2 bubbles, and sodium bicarbonate content.